 Tobacco Troubadour ran for two weeks in April 2009 in Hamilton at The Pearl Company.
 The audiences loved it and the critics raved.
 Brian Morton, in View Magazine, call it “truly great”, pointing out that “Artword Theatre’s new version of the oft-told tale of a life in music is one that is truly authentic, and is chock full of local references that add a hometown resonance to this production”.
-The production toured to Delhi in July of that year, playing to enthusiastic audiences who knew all about the glory days of tobacco.
+The production toured to Delhi in July 2009, playing to enthusiastic audiences who knew all about the glory days of tobacco.

 Artword Theatre – Ronald Weihs (Artistic Director) and Judith Sandiford (Managing Director/Resident Designer) – came to Hamilton after a twelve-year history in downtown Toronto.
 They operated a major theatre facility and art gallery on Portland Street, near King and Bathurst.
 Artword Theatre develops new, original work that is entertaining, thought-provoking, and relevant to its community.
 The productions are grounded in an ensemble approach to acting, using music, dance and inventive theatrical techniques.